mrcsptr/FF-try/SPEC.md

 ```

 ```
-# this line is a comment
+# this line is a comment.
+It show the history of matches for Johny.
 A V # A for attack, V for victory
 M D # M for middle, D for defeat
 D T # D for defense, T for tie